In This Article

 English Name: Diamond Pose

-Practise Vajrasana daily after your meals.
+Practise Vajrasana daily after your meals for 5-10 mins.

 Vajrasana may cause some pain in the legs, initially.
 If this happens, stretch your legs forward and massage your ankles, knees, and calf muscles.
 With regular practice, you will be able to sit in Vajrasana for up to 30 minutes without much discomfort.